 The shape of the sprue neck is shown in Figure 6-13 A-A section.

-(2) Gating and feeding system for large-scale ball valve body casting
+1.2 Gating and feeding system for large-scale ball valve body casting

-Valve bodies with protrusions inside the diameter often develop shrinkage cavities on the flat surfaces or intersections with a width of 14mm.
-This is due to the presence of thermal nodes, as indicated by the circle “De” in the sectional view of Figure 6-14.
+Valve bodies with protrusions inside the diameter are prone to shrinkage cavities on the flat surfaces or intersections with a width of 14mm.
+This is due to the presence of thermal nodes, as indicated by the circle “De” in the sectional view of Figure 6 – 14.
 The diameter (CDc) of the internal tangent circle within this thermal node is approximately 22mm.
-Referring to the formulas for calculating the sprue diameter (D) and sprue height (h) based on the diameter of the internal tangent circle.

 Figure 6-14 Ball valve body wax mold